If you aren’t sure which school you will be attending, be sure to check the FAFSA deadlines for each school you are considering attending.

 Don't Wait to File the FAFSA

 You should complete the FAFSA as soon as possible on or after October 1, even if you haven’t:

 Filed your federal income tax returns

 Been admitted to a college

 Some states and colleges have early deadlines.
 You don’t want to miss out on any student aid funds.

-student-related items are in orange and parent-related items are in purple.
+student-related items are in green and parent-related items are in purple.

 first-served basis and some states have very early FAFSA deadlines for state aid.
-File the FAFSA as soon as possible on or after January 1 of each year.
-Students who file the FAFSA in January, February, and March receive more than twice as much grant funding, on average, as students who file the FAFSA later.
+File the FAFSA as soon as possible on or after October 1 of each year.
+Students who file the FAFSA in the first three months of the FAFSA submission cycle tend to receive more than twice as much grant funding, on average, as students who file the FAFSA later.

 About this Tutorial